-Join us in the heart of South End for the
+Join us on Sept 7, 2019 in the heart of South End!

-The 5K will start on Summit Rd in front of the Wooden Robot Brewery and head onto one the neighborhood’s best assets; the Rail Trail.
-There will also be a 1 Mile Family Run, starting in the same location, for those looking for a little less distance.
+There is something for everyone at the South End Shuffle 5K & Mile Run, the event that has become a South End neighborhood tradition!
+The 5K starts on W Summit Ave in front of Wooden Robot Brewery and heads into one of the neighborhood’s best assets: The Rail Trail.
+There is also a 1 Mile Run for those looking for a shorter distance.

 Charlotte Rail Trail in South End and The Purple Promise Foundation to End Melanoma.